GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/ASSURANCE.md

 # Static and Runtime Assurance based on Formal Verification of the BESSPIN Voting System

 The assurance case for the BESSPIN Voting System spans multiple specification languages and tools that we use to satisfy requirements and specify subsystem components, data types, runtime verification and correctness properties.

 # BVS 2019 Current Status

+## Cryptol Specifications

 Based on the requirements that every secure component in BVS must have cryptographic integrity and that all cryptographic operations used by